YzyLmc/YzyLmc.github.io/docs/_posts/2021-07-13-Rendzevous-presentation.md

 ---
 ## More information
 This work has been submitted to CoRl and AI-HRI ([CoRL Blue Sky submission on Openreview](https://openreview.net/forum?id=j6oOhhGtFbl)).
 I'm continuing on the topic of improving the performance of the generator by RL, see my latest post for more details.
+<span style="color:green">UPDATE 09/09/2021</span>: This paper has been accepted by AAAI Fall Symposium on AI for HRI.